 Nearly all commuters take advantage of our weekend schedule option, which includes all required core courses and a selection of popular electives.

 Weekend classes are held Saturdays from 9:00am to 6:00pm for first-year students, and from 9:00am to 4:00pm for second- and third-year students.
 Students share a one-hour catered lunch and get two additional 15-minute breaks during the day.
-Saturday classes alternate between Berkeley and a Silicon Valley location.
+Saturday classes are all held in Berkeley.

-The Berkeley campus and our Silicon Valley location are both less than 30 minutes from the Oakland and San Jose International airports, respectively.
+The Berkeley campus less than 30 minutes from the Oakland Airport.

 Students arriving or departing at the same time often share cab rides.
 Some students fly back home immediately after classes end, and others spend the night at a hotel and depart on Sunday.